JustineSara/proglang/ReadMe.md

 **Goal**: handle multiline programs through the grammar.

-**Part 1**: modify the grammar and tree-making to add the new-line and disctinction between expression and statement (currently not there appart from the quitcommand).
+**Part 1**: modify the grammar and tree-making to add the newline and distinction between expression and statement (currently not there apart from the `quit!` command).

 **Part 2**: make it work for running a file: need to account for the last newline at the end of the file.
-Note that currently empty lines makes everything fail.
+Note that currently empty lines make everything fail.
 Also removed the options as they are not relevant anymore.